IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 A guiding tenant of the evolving FHIR standard is that 80% of interoperability use cases should be satisfied out-of-the-box by any combination of the more than 130 base resources.
 Profiles may be created from the base resources to address diverse use cases, such as domain-specific ones like oncology, specific deployments like a patient identity registry, and local requirements such as incorporating legal definitions of marital status and race into data dictionaries.
 A simple use case, like a case report, up to a large use case like adapting FHIR to an entire country healthcare system, may be profiled from the base FHIR resources.
 Aspects of consent, security, and privacy are also embodied in profiles.

 [Integrating the Healthcare Enterprise (IHE)](http://www.ihe.net) supports the open, consensus-driven development of profiles for FHIR resources and other healthcare specifications.
 The profiling of base resources for use cases are increasingly specified in machine-computable FHIR Implementation Guides (IGs).
-The terms 'profile' and 'implementation guide' may be used interchangeably, though profiles for FHIR are specified in Implmentation Guides.
+The terms 'profile' and 'implementation guide' may be used interchangeably, though profiles for FHIR are increasingly being specified in Implmentation Guides.

 This paper outlines the [Mobile Care Services Discovery (mCSD profile)](https://www.ihe.net/uploadedFiles/Documents/ITI/IHE_ITI_Suppl_mCSD.pdf) which is designed to help implementation of services discovery using registries.
 A core need in health information exchange is to have common, authoritative registries of locations, organizations, jurisdictions, practitioners, and the roles and services they offer.
 These services can then be discoverable.